Water distribution on Earth

 The planet's fresh water is also very unevenly distributed.
-Although in warm periods such as the Mesozoic and Paleogene when there were no glaciers anywhere on the planet all fresh water was found in rivers and streams, today most fresh water exists in the form of ice, snow, groundwater and soil moisture, with only 0.3% in liquid form on the surface.
+Although in warm periods such as the Mesozoic and Paleogene when there were no glaciers anywhere on the planet and all fresh water was found in rivers and streams, today most fresh water exists in the form of ice, snow, groundwater and soil moisture, with only 0.3% in liquid form on the surface.
 Of the liquid surface fresh water, 87% is contained in lakes, 11% in swamps, and only 2% in rivers.
 Small quantities of water also exist in the atmosphere and in living beings.

 Although the total volume of groundwater is known to be much greater than that of river runoff, a large proportion of this groundwater is saline and should therefore be classified with the saline water above.
-There is also a lot of fossil groundwater in arid regions that has never been renewed for thousands of years; this must not be seen as renewable water.
+There is also a lot of fossil groundwater in arid regions that have never been renewed for thousands of years; this must not be seen as renewable water.

 Distribution of saline and fresh water

-The total volume of water on Earth is estimated at 1.386 billion km³ (333 million cubic miles), with 97.5% being salt water and 2.5% being fresh water.
-Of the fresh water, only 0.3% is in liquid form on the surface.
+The total volume of water on Earth is estimated at 1.386 billion km3 (333 million cubic miles), with 97.5% being salt water and 2.5% being freshwater.
+Of the freshwater, only 0.3% is in liquid form on the surface.

-Because the oceans that cover roughly 63% of the area of Earth reflect blue light, Earth appears blue from space, and is often referred to as the blue planet and the Pale Blue Dot.
+Because the oceans that cover roughly 70.8% of the area of Earth reflect blue light, Earth appears blue from space, and is often referred to as the blue planet and the Pale Blue Dot.
 Liquid freshwater like lakes and rivers cover about 1% of Earth's surface and altogether with Earth's ice cover, Earth's surface is 75% water by area.

 Lakes

 Collectively, Earth's lakes hold 199,000 km3 of water.
 Most lakes are in the high northern latitudes, far from human population centers.
 The North American Great Lakes, which contain 21% of the world's fresh water by volume, are an exception.
-The Great Lakes Basin is home to 33 million people.
+The Great Lakes Basin is home to more than 35 million people.
 The Canadian cities of Thunder Bay, St. Catharines, Hamilton, Toronto, Oshawa, and Kingston, as well as the U.S. cities of Detroit, Duluth, Milwaukee, Chicago, Gary, Cleveland, Buffalo, and Rochester are all located on shores of the Great Lakes System.